isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptops-for-fl-studio/index.md

 ##  [5.
 Dell XPS 9570 Laptop 15.6" FHD, 8th Gen Core i7-8750H - #5](https://www.amazon.com/dp/B07CTKVGQ5/?tag=p-policy-20)

-Dell XPS 15 9570 (either 1080p/ 4K variant) has an Intel Core i7-8750H quad-core processor that will give you fast FL studio performance - which is comparable to gaming and [best laptop for video editing](https://pestpolicy.com/best-laptop-for-video-editing/) such as the Digital Storm Equinox.
+Dell XPS 15 9570 (either 1080p/ 4K variant) has an Intel Core i7-8750H quad-core processor that will give you fast FL studio performance - which is comparable to gaming and [best laptop for video editing](https://pestpolicy.com/best-laptop-for-video-editing/)such as the Digital Storm Equinox.
 With SSD storage (512GB), this laptop will easily read & write your tracks at top speeds while storing many music files.

 Dell XPS 15 9570 tops the list for the FL studio laptops as its displays (HD Infinity Edge) every pixel and allows one to edit pictures devoid of blur or jagged lines.
 The laptop has a 2666MHz (16GB DDR4) RAM and wont heat up when youre making music.
 The manufacture upgraded to 1050 Ti from the previous GTX 1050, which is both great for gaming and handling other heavy software - to give a highly responsive and smooth experience.